 Damien’s death was widely noted throughout Hawai`i and in Europe.
 As the years passed, his life of devotion served to inspire thousands.
 Because Kalaupapa remained an isolation settlement and the world could not come to his church and grave, Damien’s remains were exhumed in 1936 and reburied at Louvain, Belgium.
 In 1995 a relic composed of the remains of his right hand was returned to his original grave at Kalawao, to the great joy of Kalaupapa and the rest of Hawai`i.
 In 2009, Damien was canonized a Saint in the Catholic Church.
 His life of service to the sick and outcast continues to serve as an inspiration for people worldwide.

-A Saint is Made
+A Saint is Made 2009 News Release

-Kalaupapa National Historical Park Superintendent Stephen Prokop is traveling to the Vatican to represent the National Park Service along with a delegation of former Hansen's disease patients to attend the canonization of Father Damien as a saint by Pope Benedict on October 11th.
+Kalaupapa National Historical Park Superintendent Stephen Prokop is traveling to The Vatican to represent the National Park Service along with a delegation of former Hansen's disease patients to attend the canonization of Father Damien as a saint by Pope Benedict on October 11th.

 Father Damien is famous throughout the world for his dedication and devotion to caring for the spiritual and physical needs of victims of leprosy (now referred to as Hansen's disease) in Hawai`i that were separated from their families from 1866 to 1969 on the remote Kalaupapa peninsula on the island of Moloka`i.
 Kalaupapa National Historical Park was created in 1980 in part to honor and remember the legacy of Father Damien and those he served in the midst of suffering, and often times, the triumph of the human spirit over great adversity.
 Kalaupapa National Historical Park will soon become the only known NPS site associated with a saint.